millerhare/pdf-autoprint/README.md

     pdf-autoprint.py in.pdf out.pdf

 It also supports glob matching which is used in the following way.
 Note the outpath **must** be a directory if the glob matches multiple files.
+The output folder must exist.
+In windows there should be no trailing slash on the path.

     pdf-autoprint.py "doc*.pdf" out/